logzio/s3-hook/README.md

 ## Instructions:

-To deploy this project, click the button that matched the region you wish to deploy your Stack to:
+To deploy this project, click the button that matches the region you wish to deploy your Stack to:

 | Region | Deployment                                                                                                                                                                                                                                                                                                               |
 | --- |--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|